Areeeha/Case-Flow-System/README.md

 ## Project Overview

 Case Flow Management System is a full-stack legal case tracking platform developed to automate and streamline the workflow in law firms.
-The system supports real-time case assignment, appointment scheduling, employee management, AI-powered CV shortlisting, and financial tracking — all served through a FastAPI backend and a custom frontend.
+The system supports case assignment, appointment scheduling, employee management, AI-powered CV shortlisting, and financial tracking — all served through a FastAPI backend and a custom frontend.

 This project demonstrates strong backend development, API integration, file handling, database management, and practical machine learning implementation.